Lalou – a short story from Jaisalmer, India.

 In March 2004 I was 25 years old.
 With not a care in the world, no particular place to be and zero commitments to speak of, I packed up a rucksack and headed off to India.
 The future lay sparkling and I thought it would last forever.

-It was our first day in the Golden City of Jaisalmer and both Allan and I found ourselves immediately reeled in by its magical charms.
-Set on a ridge of golden sandstone on the edge of The Thar Desert, the entire place was like something straight out of a storybook, a giant sandcastle of a town home to a beguiling network of narrow, twisting lanes and finely sculpted buildings.
+It was our first day in the Golden City of Jaisalmer and both Allan and I were immediately reeled in by its magical charms.
+Set on a ridge of golden sandstone on the edge of The Thar Desert, the entire place was like something straight out of a storybook.
+A giant sandcastle of a town home to a beguiling network of narrow, twisting lanes and finely sculpted buildings.

-Hotel Renuka, our city base, also proved delightful, boasting that rare combination of genuine friendliness, decent hygiene and proper air-con.
-Having settled in, we were quick to sign up for the overnight camel safari, a journey that would take us through the desert and along the border of Pakistan.
+Our city base was Hotel Renuka, a great place with that rare combination of genuine friendliness, actual hygiene and decent air con.
+After settling in, we signed up for Renuka’s overnight camel safari.
+A journey that would take us through the desert and into an area of sand dunes by Pakistani border.

-In the evening we stopped by a supermarket for a six-pack of Kingfisher, which we lugged up to Renuka’s rooftop.
-Stretching out on a bed of blankets and cushions, I wiled away an hour swigging from my can, gazing up at the starriest night sky I’d ever seen.
-When eventually I glanced back over at Allan to complain about the mosquitos, I saw that he’d drifted off to sleep.
-Just minutes later my own eyes were dropping, until I was suddenly brought back by a soft English accent: ‘‘Hi’’.
+As late afternoon bled into early evening, Allan and I stretched out on the rooftop’s bed of blankets and cushions.
+Swigging from the last bottle of beer, I lay looking up at the starriest night sky I’d ever seen.
+When I eventually glanced back over at Allan to complain about the mosquitos, I saw that he’d drifted off to sleep.
+Just minutes later I felt my own eyes dropping, until a soft English accent suddenly brought me back.

-Early the next morning, the sun beginning its gradual climb up a cloudless blue sky, we sped off towards The Thar Desert in a shiny, black 4×4.
-The windows rolled down… cool air rushing through my hair… I was excited at the prospect of the day ahead, but also curious as to what it would bring.
-There were six of us in all: Allan and I, Lindsay and her sulky friend Holly and two serious-looking Japanese guys who spoke barely a few words of English.
-It was a brisk one-hour drive to the drop-off point where we skidded to a sudden halt in the middle of nowhere; flat, brown, arid land as far as the eye could see.
+Early the next morning we sped off towards The Thar Desert in a shiny, black 4×4.
+As we went, the sun began its gradual climb up a cloudless blue sky.
+With the windows rolled down… cool air rushing through my hair… I remember feeling excited at the prospect of the day ahead.
+There were six of us on the safari that day.
+Allan and I, Lindsay and her sulky friend Holly and two serious looking Japanese guys who spoke barely a few words of English.
+It was a brisk one hour drive to the drop-off point, where we skidded to a sudden halt in the middle of nowhere.
+Nothing but flat, arid land as far as the eye could see.
 Jumping out, we were met by a grinning welcome committee of three robed men and nine beach-brown camels.

 “She strong camel… she good camel!” growled Magoo, his moustache twitching.